Survey and Taxonomy of Adversarial Reconnaissance Techniques: Reconnaissance Techniques

-\item \textbf{Social Media Tracking:} Personal information can be obtained through search engines and social media, such as Facebook, Twitter, or LinkedIn.
+\item \textbf{Social Media Tracking:} Personal information can be obtained through search engines and social media including Facebook, Twitter, and LinkedIn.
 LinkedIn and other job sites can reveal a person's technical background and responsibility within an organization~\cite{alam2016phishing}.
-Adversaries can follow the online activities of a target person and learn about the person's habits, psychological state, cultural background, and preferences~\cite{hatfield2019virtuous}.
-This is also useful for performing social engineering~attacks.
+Adversaries can follow the online activities of a person and learn about the person's habits, psychological state, and preferences~\cite{hatfield2019virtuous} for use in social engineering~attacks.

-\item \textbf{Email Tracking:} Email tracking means monitoring a user's behavior of opening and reading emails in terms of time and frequency.
-Adversaries can track their targets using publicly available email trackers (e.g., browser extensions such as Streak\footnote{\url{https://www.streak.com/for/email-tracking-in-gmail}}).
+\item \textbf{Email Tracking:} Email tracking can include monitoring a user's {time and frequency} of opening and reading emails using publicly available email trackers (e.g., browser extensions such as Streak\footnote{\url{https://www.streak.com/for/email-tracking-in-gmail}}).
+This enables adversaries to learn about their targets' email reading times and associated habits~\cite{englehardt2018never}, which they can exploit in social engineering.
 Initially, they can collect users' email addresses through website footprinting and scraping (e.g., finding contact information on personal websites) or social media scraping (e.g., harvesting user account details from social-media sites).
-Adversaries can then send malicious links to targets and track if an email was read and if a target followed a link~\cite{krombholz2015advanced}.
-Using publicly available email extensions, e.g., Streak, adversaries can track how many times and when an email is opened and read.
-This enables adversaries to learn about their targets' email reading times and associated habits~\cite{englehardt2018never}, which they may exploit in social engineering attacks.
+Adversaries can then send malicious links and track if an email was read and if a target followed a link~\cite{krombholz2015advanced}.